 For this reason, sexual union (either actual sex or a symbolic representation of sex) has been an important part of Tantric rituals.
-The shivalingam, still widely worshipped in temples throughout India and South-East Asia, is a representation of this Divine sexual union of opposites.
+The shivalingam, still widely worshipped in temples throughout India and South-East Asia is a representation of this Divine sexual union of opposites.

-The colonising Europeans, particularly the British, completely missed the symbolic and spiritual aspects of Tantra, and focused instead on Tantric sexuality and the Tantric rejection of ascetic ideals of “purity”.
+The colonizing Europeans, particularly the British, completely missed the symbolic and spiritual aspects of Tantra, and focused instead on Tantric sexuality and the Tantric rejection of ascetic ideals of “purity”.
 The British actually saw Tantra as a threat to British rule, because the Tantrikas refused to “follow the rules”.

-Translations of Tantric texts into English happened during Victorian times, when anything sexual was titillating and shocking.
+Translations of Tantric texts into English happened during Victorian times when anything sexual was titillating and shocking.
 Translators naturally focused on the literal, sexual meaning of the actions described in the texts, and overlooked the spiritual symbolism of the union of opposites.

-As a result, the English-speaking public have been fed a hyper-sexual, spiritually impoverished form of Tantra.
+As a result, the English-speaking public has been fed a hyper-sexual, spiritually impoverished form of Tantra.
 Only in the last decade have scholars started a widespread effort to go back to the original texts, and to make a more accurate translation.
 If you Google “what is Tantra?” you will immediately see the problem.